BANGALORE TOURISM GUIDE:

 Ramzan and Bakrid: Prayers and Greetings are a characteristic feature of Ramzan and Bakrid.

 The Karnataka Handloom Development Corporation’s ‘Priyadarshini’ Handloom House is located at various places.
-Bangalore is a good place to buy specialities from all over the state.
+Bangalore is a good place to buy specialties from all over the state.
 Here one can find the fine Mysore silk and Sandalwood items.
 The inlay work from Karnataka in Brass and Rosewood are any collector’s hunt.
 Ivory artifacts and the Lambani Jewellery make good decorative as well as gift items.
 Some of the popular shopping haunts in Bangalore are:

 Bigade Road – Bangalore: This is a popular hangout for young people, because there is a lot of entertainment available, as well as there are a lot of shopping options.
 You’ll get just about everything here.
 There is Rex (the best movie theatre in town), Cyber Cafes (offering coffee and the Internet access), a bowling alley, a discothèque, a video game parlour and quite a few eating places.